OpenNebula/docs/source/deployment/references/oned_conf.rst

    -  ``CDROM``: Image file holding a CDROM
    -  ``DATABLOCK``: Image file holding a datablock, created as an empty block

--  ``DEFAULT_DEVICE_PREFIX``: Default value for DEV\_PREFIX field when it is omitted in a template.
+-  ``DEFAULT_DEVICE_PREFIX``: Default value for the DEV\_PREFIX field when it is omitted in a template.
 The missing DEV\_PREFIX attribute is filled when Images are created, so changing this prefix won't affect existing Images.
 It can be set to:

 +----------+--------------------+
 | Prefix   | Device type        |